Green Chilli Sauce Recipe (Indo Chinese)

 Open the lid.

-Cool the chilies to room temperature and add them to a blender along with the liquid.
+Step 5: Cool the chilies to room temperature, then add them to a blender with the liquid.

-Add 1 cup of white vinegar, 3 teaspoon salt, and 1 teaspoon sugar and blend to make a smooth paste.
+Step 6: Add 1 cup of white vinegar, 3 teaspoon of salt, and 1 teaspoon of sugar, then blend until smooth.

 Cooked chilies added to a blender along with vinegar, salt and sugar.